Signe Toly Anderson: Early life

-Anderson was born Signe Toly in Seattle, Washington on September 15, 1941.
-At age three, her parents divorced, and she moved with her mother to Portland, Oregon, where she was raised.
-Anderson sang in a band with three male musicians whom she had known in high school under the name Three Guys and a Gal.
+Signe Toly was born in Seattle, Washington on September 15, 1941.
+Her parents divorced when she was three, and her mother raised her in Portland, Oregon.
+Toly sang in a band with three male musicians she had known in high school, under the name Three Guys and a Gal.
 The group performed at a campaign event for John F. Kennedy in November 1959.

 Jefferson Airplane

-Anderson was a locally known and well-respected jazz and folk singer in San Francisco, where Marty Balin heard her perform and invited her to join his band, soon named Jefferson Airplane.
+Toly was a locally known and well-respected jazz and folk singer in San Francisco, where Marty Balin heard her perform and invited her to join his band, soon named Jefferson Airplane.

-Soon after joining the Airplane, she married one of the Merry Pranksters, Jerry Anderson, a marriage that lasted from 1965 to 1974.
+Soon after joining the Airplane, Signe married one of the Merry Pranksters, Jerry Anderson; the marriage lasted from 1965 to 1974.
 She sang on the first Jefferson Airplane album Jefferson Airplane Takes Off, most notably on the song "Chauffeur Blues".
-Anderson distrusted the Airplane's original manager Matthew Katz and refused to sign a contract with him until he inserted a special escape clause freeing her from him if she left the band for any reason.
+Anderson distrusted the Airplane's original manager Matthew Katz and refused to sign a contract with him until he inserted a special escape clause that would free her from him if she left the band for any reason.

-In July 1966, Anderson informed Bill Graham that she was quitting the band after a series of shows they were playing in Chicago, realizing that bringing her newborn child, with then-husband Jerry Anderson, on the road was not feasible.
-Graham, however, asked her to stay with the band through the October shows at the Winterland Ballroom in San Francisco, to which she agreed.
+In July 1966, Anderson informed Bill Graham that she was quitting the band after a series of shows they were playing in Chicago; she had given birth to her and Jerry's first child and realized that taking a newborn on the road was not feasible.
+However, Graham asked her to stay with the band through the October shows at the Winterland Ballroom in San Francisco, to which she agreed.
 This gave the band time to search for her successor, eventually choosing Grace Slick after Sherry Snow declined their offer.
-Allegedly there were other factors, such as the hostility of other band members toward her husband.

 Anderson's last live performances with Jefferson Airplane were two sets on October 15, 1966, at The Fillmore.
 Both performances were recorded (as were most Fillmore shows) and have surfaced on some bootleg albums.
 At what seemed to be the end of the second set, Marty Balin announced that Anderson was leaving the group.
 Her farewell to the audience was: "I want you all to wear smiles and daisies and box balloons.
 I love you all.
 Thank you and goodbye."
 At several fans' requests, Anderson and the band performed her signature number "Chauffeur Blues".
 They finished the night with "High Flying Bird".
 In August 2010, Collector's Choice music in cooperation with Sony released this show as Live at The Fillmore Auditorium 10/15/66: Late Show – Signe's Farewell.